 You obviously don’t want to have a tactical pen that’s flimsy and threatens to crumple when any kind of force is applied.

-Instead, make sure your tactical pen is made of materials like aluminum, titanium, or steel.
+Instead, make sure your tactical pen is made of materials like high grade aluminum, titanium, or stainless steel.
 These metals are lightweight, so the pen won’t feel like a stone in your pocket, but durable enough to do some damage if necessary.

 That combination is what makes the best tactical pen, like the Hoffman Richter Stinger “spy pen”, which is machined out of a block of aircraft grade aluminum and coated with titanium matte black finish makes it a great everyday carry for your bug out bag.